Noosheen Hashemi On January’s Personalized Tech For Controlling Blood Sugar

-The goal isn’t to prevent glucose spikes completely, but rather to prevent diabetes from emerging over the long term in people at risk for a cluster of serious conditions known metabolic syndrome.
+The goal isn’t to prevent glucose spikes completely, but rather for diabetes prevention over the long term in people at risk for a cluster of serious conditions known metabolic syndrome.
 That could help individuals live longer, healthier lives.
-And at a population level it could save billions in healthcare costs.
+And at a population level, it could save billions in healthcare costs.

 Please rate and review MoneyBall Medicine on Apple Podcasts!
 Here’s how to do that from an iPhone, iPad, or iPod touch:

 1.Open the Podcasts app on your iPhone, iPad, or Mac.